caiiiycuk/js-dos-docs/Writerside/topics/DOS-Games.md

 ![Download bundle](download-bundle.jpg)

-When a bundle is ready, the browser will prompt you to save it somewhere on your PC.
+When a bundle is ready, the browser will prompt you to save it to your computer.
-Now when you have a bundle, go ahead and publish it somewhere.
+Now that you have a bundle, go ahead and publish it somewhere.

-> Due to the performance reasons js-dos archive created **without compression**.
+> Due to performance reasons, js-dos archives are created **without compression**.
-> If you plan to publish it on your website, please **repack it with maximum compression**.
+> If you plan to publish it on your website, please **compress the archive with full compression**.
 >
 {style="warning"}